8 Essential Asian Sauces for Your Pantry

 Fish sauce is such a universal seasoning in Thai food specifically that you’d be hard pressed to find a good sauce that doesn’t have it.
 I’ve only used in a dozen or so posts over the years, but still manage to go through a bottle every month or two.

 Chili garlic sauce was my Asian gateway sauce.
 I got addicted to the stuff early on and put it on everything from burgers to scrambled eggs.
 It’s readily available and is Sriracha’s older cousin.

-These days, I use it as a condiment mainly, dotting it on noodle bowls, but I recently used it in the sauce for these spicy sticky wings.
+These days, I use it as a condiment mainly, dotting it on noodle bowls (like I add it to my easy chicken ramen soup recipe for an adult kick., but I recently used it in the sauce for these spicy sticky wings.
 I did not share them.

 This paste (not a sauce technically but so what?) was a recent find for me, but I keep a big jar of it in my fridge now and dip into it regularly.
 It’s the base paste for most kimchi recipes and is spicy, but also slightly sweet and sour.

 You can use it to whip up a quick dipping sauce just by mixing it with a little citrus, fish sauce, and sesame oil.

 You’ll also want it if you ever make something like traditional bibimbap, but more importantly I’ve just been marinating grilled meats in it with a little oil and lime juice.
 It’s perfect.

 Essentially a BBQ sauce, but with a slightly different flavor profile.
 I pretty much use it like BBQ sauce though and marinate with it and use it for glazing and topping.

 I checked through the archives and somehow I’ve only used black bean sauce once on Macheesmo (and it was for a Halloween recipe!)